m-Py/anticlust/inst/HOW_TO_CITE_ANTICLUST.md

 You are using the three phase search algorithm if you are using `anticlustering()` with `method = "3phase"` or if you are using the function `three_phase_search_anticlustering()`.

+If you are using the feasible and infeasible region search algorithm you should cite the paper by Wu et al (2022):

+- Wu, X., Feng, J., Yang, J., & Zhang, Y. (2025).
+Feasible and infeasible region search for the maximally diverse grouping problem. *Computers & Operations Research, 179*, 107030. https://doi.org/10.1016/j.cor.2025.107030

+You are using the feasible and infeasible region search if you are using `anticlustering()` with `method = "fifr"` or if you are using the function `feasible_and_infeasible_region_search_anticlustering()`.

 If you are using cannot-link constraints by using the argument `cannot_link` in `anticlustering()`, this is the relevant paper:

 - Papenberg, M., Breuer, M., Diekhoff, M., Tran, N. K., & Klau, G. W. (2025).
 Extending the Bicriterion Approach for Anticlustering: Exact and Hybrid Approaches. *Psychometrika, 90*(5), 1789–1808. https://doi.org/10.1017/psy.2025.10052